XPIOKBA/blog/about.md

 permalink: /about/
 ---

-Data scientist, ex-biologist, occasional writer and DJ.
+Data scientist (at [Chatdesk](http://chatdesk.com)), ex-biologist, occasional writer and DJ.
+Data extraction specialist.
 Trying to make sense of it all.

 ### More Information